-The Commission's combined net assets were \$9,042,803 at June 30, 2018.
-The combined total assets of The Commission increased \$1,037,824, while total liabilities increased \$798,071 during fiscal year 2018.
-The most significant changes in the Commission's combined assets and liabilities can be seen in the Commission's Proprietary Funds.
-Cash balances at fiscal year-end had decreased by \$10,771 from the prior year.
-Notes receivable increased by \$702,431 and the Commission's amount due to other governments saw a increase of \$521,776.
+The Commission's combined net position were \$9,274,088 at June 30, 2019.
+The combined total assets of The Commission increased \$1,380,562, while total liabilities increased \$1,149,277 during fiscal year 2019.
+The most significant changes in The Commission's combined assets and liabilities can be seen in The Commission's Proprietary Funds.
+Cash balances at fiscal year-end had increased by \$79,964 from the prior year.
+Notes receivable increased by \$957,323 and The Commission's amount due to other governments saw an increase of \$851,604.
 On the governmental activities' side, accounts receivable, accounts payable, and unearned revenue all saw nominal changes in balances from the prior year.

-Operating Governmental Activities grant revenue increased \$701,395 while expenses increased by \$633,525.
+Operating Governmental Activities grant revenue increased \$493,328 while expenditures increased by \$480,833.
 As stated previously, most of The Commission's revenues are derived from cost reimbursement type contracts.
 Therefore, changes to expenses normally coincide with changes to revenues.
 We anticipate that this trend of grant revenues holding steady (with potential growth) in the near future.

-The general fund continues its tradition of providing value-added services to the region's businesses, communities, and local governments.
+The General Fund continues its tradition of providing value-added services to the region's businesses, communities, and local governments.
 Services include procurement, export, economic development planning and infrastructure, capital investment, and transportation planning and programming.

-The Commission's grants supporting direct business development services provide for various and distinct outputs and outcomes, and in fiscal year 2018 most goals were met.
-SAP&DC's business development team worked with 275 existing businesses to assist those businesses to develop new sales and markets, internationally, domestically and government markets the efforts resulted in \$48.2 million of new sales, 228 new jobs and 1,168 jobs retained.
-Furthermore, SAP&DC has continued to enjoy very favorable customer satisfaction survey ratings from its customers, as well as from governmental agencies that provide this organization with funds.
-Special emphasis was placed on businesses who had lost sales due to a decline in the coal industry.
-International replacements opportunities were sought by organizing participation in international trade shows and a trade mission to South America.
-Funding was also provided by the Department of Defense to assist businesses who has lost defense contracts, SAP&DC has worked with 20 defense contractors to help them diversify their markets and replace the loss of defense sales.
-The Commission also functioned as the coordinating agency for the region-wide PREP (Partnership for Regional Economic Performance), a network of 11 economic development agencies that assisted 672 business clients during the fiscal year.
-SAP&DC also launched Start-Up Alleghenies organizing a region-wide ecosystem and a movement to encourage and support entrepreneurial growth in the region.
-Through this effort 55 new businesses were started creating 33 nonowner jobs and leveraging \$4.1 million of private investment.
-SAP&DC also coordinated the Engage Program, a proactive business outreach effort to help businesses engage with the services that are available to them, action plans were developed for 14 businesses during the fiscal year.
+The Commission's grants supporting direct business development services provide for various and distinct outputs and outcomes, and in fiscal year 2019 most goals were met.
+The Commission's business development team worked with 232 existing businesses to assist those businesses to develop new sales and markets, internationally, domestically and government markets the efforts resulted in 64.6 million of new sales, 225 new jobs and 1,100 jobs retained.
+Special initiatives this year included organizing and accompanying a group of businesses to the Bauma trade show in Germany, participating in the International Wood Fair, and organizing a Trade Mission to South Africa, Tanzania, and Kenya.
+Furthermore, The Commission has continued to enjoy very favorable customer satisfaction survey ratings from its customers, as well as from governmental agencies that provide this organization with funds.
+The Commission functioned as the coordinating agency for the region-wide PREP (Partnership for Regional Economic Performance), a network of 11 economic development agencies that assisted 834 business clients during the fiscal year.
+The Commission also continued to coordinate Start-Up Alleghenies organizing a region-wide ecosystem and a movement to encourage and support entrepreneurial growth in the region.
+Through this effort 61 new businesses were started creating 100 non-owner jobs and generating over \$4 million in new sales.
+The Commission was also instrumental in the establishment and launch of the Alleghenies Angel fund, a new source of investment capital for start-up and emerging businesses in the region.
+Start-Up Alleghenies and the Workforce Development Board hosted a conference entitled "Creating an Entrepreneurial Spirit in the Workplace" that was attended by over 130 stakeholders.
+The Commission coordinated and participated in the Engage Program, a proactive business outreach effort to help businesses engage with the services that are available to them, action plans were developed for 325 businesses during the fiscal year.